statechannels/statechannels/packages/wallet/notes/structuring-the-wallet.md

 and the blockchain in order to accomplish a given outcome.
 Examples of protocols include "funding a channel", "launching a challenge" and "withdrawing funds".
-The purpose of a engine is to provide an _implementation_ for the protocols defined by the framework.
+The purpose of a wallet is to provide an _implementation_ for the protocols defined by the framework.
-The engine provides this implementation by defining a state machine, where the states track the progress made in executing the protocol.
+The wallet provides this implementation by defining a state machine, where the states track the progress made in executing the protocol.

 As mentioned before, there is a lot of structure and overlap between the different protocols.
-In the engine, we represent this structure by embedding state machines inside each other.
+In the wallet, we represent this structure by embedding state machines inside each other.
 For example, the state machine for submitting a transaction to the blockchain is as follows:

 ```mermaid